jasdvl/sample-aspnetcore-rabbitmq/README.md

 ### 4. **PubLib.BackOffice (Blazor)**

    - A Blazor Web App for managing library operations.
-   - It allows the backoffice to notify the front desk (via RabbitMQ) when a reserved book is ready for pickup.
+   - It allows the Back Office to notify the Front Desk (via RabbitMQ) when a reserved book is ready for pickup.
-   - Contains RabbitMQ consumers that receive membership applications and book reservations from the front desk to process and display within the Blazor application.
+   - Contains RabbitMQ consumers that receive membership applications and book reservations from the Front Desk to process and display within the Blazor application.

 ## Centralized RabbitMQ Configuration